Electronic states of a disordered 2D quasiperiodic tiling: from critical states to Anderson localization: Dynamics

 \subsection{Probability of return to the origin}

-The first observable we focus on is the so-called {\it return probability}, defined as the probability that a particle starting from a star state~\eqref{eq:star} at $t=0$ is found on the central node $x$ after time $t$.
+The first observable we focus on is the so-called {\it return probability}, defined as the probability that a particle starting from a star state~\eqref{eq:star} at $t=0$ is found on the central node $i_0$ after time $t$.
 This is a measure of how fast the wave-packet spreads on the lattice and decorrelates from the initial condition:

-where the average is performed over several realization of the random potential, and several realizations of the initial condition (i.e., several choices of the central site $x$ among all the nodes with $k$ neighbors).
+where the large brackets $\left \langle..\right \rangle$ denote the average performed over several realizations of the random potential, and several realizations of the initial condition (i.e., several choices of the central site $i_0$ among all the nodes with $k$ neighbors).
 In the limit $t=0$, this definition of the return probability gives $P(t=0) = \mathcal{C}^2\cos^2 \theta < 1$, while in the $t \to \infty$ limit $P(t)$ approaches a plateau value closely related to the IPR.